JakubSchwenkbeck/Behavior-Classification-For-AV/README.md

 The project aims to classify the behavior of objects within autonomous driving scenarios using a Recurrent Neural Network (RNN).
 The goal is to understand the behavior of objects and predict their risk level, which is crucial for the safe operation of autonomous vehicles.

+It is certifcated by Mathworks with the *Excellence in Innovation* Certificate

 ## About Me

 I am Jakub, currently enrolled as computer science student pursuing a bachelors degree.
 Since I am working with Matlab for some time now, I was more than excited to have the oppertunity to partake in the Matlab/Simulink Challenge.